NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

 ## USAGE

-`sonalyze` is the database manager and query interface for time series data coming from sonar and other monitoring components.
+`sonalyze` is the database manager and query interface for time series data coming from sonar, sacctd, and other monitoring components.
 Use it to add data and to query, manipulate, summarize, and export data.

 ### Summary